alexwkleung/Blossom-Editor/README.md

 # Warnings

 **1)** You'll be packaging the application, creating the `.dmg`, and installing it yourself.
-This application is not code signed, so beware of any vulnerabilities or issues that may arise.
+This application is not code signed, so beware of any vulnerabilities or issues that may arise upon installation.

 **2)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.